-After the recent updates on Nokia Mobile phones manufactured by HMD Global, there have been problems connecting them to Nokia WiFi routers.
+After an updates on Nokia Mobile phones (in 2020) manufactured by HMD Global, there have been problems connecting them to Nokia WiFi routers.
 The HMD Global team has acknowledged this issue and working on a patch, until then, please try to follow the below workaround.

 All Nokia phones that are running Android 10 or Android 9.

 Xiaomi and BQ (with Beacon 3)

 The Nokia WiFi SSID will be “saved” but it does not connect to the Nokia WiFi network

 Login to the WebGUI and update the type of encryption used.

 Steps to follow:

 - Login to http://webgui.nokiawifi.com/ on any device’s browser that is connected to the Nokia WiFi network